-However, research has shown that though short term positive results have been noted, there are long term negative side effects that may outweigh the benefits.
+However, research has shown that though short term positive results have been noted, there are long term negative side effects that may outweigh them.

-This was noted when studies on effects of Botox were conducted on animals.
+This was noted when studies on the effects of Botox were conducted on animals.

-Later, Dr. Karen Raphael who is a professor of oral and maxillofacial pathology conducted a study on people who had received botox for teeth grinding and saw the same negative effects that were seen in the animals.
+Later, Dr. Karen Raphael – a professor of oral and maxillofacial pathology – conducted a study on people who had received botox for teeth grinding and saw the same negative effects that were seen in the animals.